Quebec City Council

-The Quebec City Council (Conseil municipal de Québec) is the governing body in the mayor–council government in Quebec City, Quebec, Canada.
+Quebec City Council (Conseil municipal de Québec) is the governing body in the mayor–council government in Quebec City, Quebec, Canada.
 The council consists of a mayor and of 21 representatives representing the 21 city council districts, with a president by borough in the elected representatives.
 The current council is composed of an equality of 8 Québec forte et fière councillors, led by the mayor Bruno Marchand.
 The main opposition party is Québec d'abord led by Claude Villeneuve, which has eight seats.
 Québec 21 has three seats.